 Inclusion onto the program is by invitation only and will only be considered if the applicant satisfies the following criteria:

 1. Be a South African citizen;

-2. Attend a high school on a full-time basis up to Grade 12 (no part-time or home schooling, etc);
+2. Have attended a formal high school on a full-time basis and must have matriculated Grade 12 (no part-time or home schooling, etc);

 3. Have a stroke average of 75 or less;

 4. Be prepared to be an ambassador of the EE&FF.

 The EE&FF reserves the right to appoint a member who might not necessarily qualify within the strict parameters of the criteria as laid out.
 Preference is given to golfers of colour and from families of limited resources.

 Membership of the EE&FF is on a renewable one-year basis and it is performance based.